Bruce-Moe/build-demo-2025/README.md

-# Python Async Worker Bug Example
+# Python Async Worker Sample

 This repository contains a simplified example of a common bug encountered in asynchronous programming, specifically related to state management and resource handling during error conditions.
 It serves as a demonstration of how such a bug might manifest and how it can be documented and fixed, similar to a real-world workflow using GitHub Issues and Pull Requests.